tanaikech/ToolsForMCPServer/README.md

 * `description_video_on_youtube`: Use this to describe and summarize a video on YouTube using the YouTube URL.
 * `description_web_site`: Use this to describe sites using URLs.
 * `drive_activity_api_query`: Use to query past activity in Google Drive.
 The activities of the files and folders in Google Drive are retrieved.
+* `explanation_create_maps_url`: Use to generate a Google Maps URL of a dynamic map, including various parameters.
+The Google Maps URL can show the specific location as a map, show the route between the origin and the target as a map, show the nearby shops, restaurants, and so on as a map, and so on.
+This tool returns the explanation of how to create a Google Maps URL.
+Generate a Google Maps URL by understanding this returned explanation.
+After you read it, you are not required to call this tool again while you continue to remember this explanation in your history.
+* `explanation_reference_export_google_sheets_as_pdf`: Use to help generate a Google Sheets URL including the query parameters for exporting as PDF.
+This tool returns the markdown including how to create a Google Sheets URL for exporting as PDF.
+Your mission is as follows.
+### Mission
+1. By understanding the user's prompt and this markdown, generate a Google Sheets URL for exporting as PDF.
+### Supplement
+- After you read it, you are not required to call this tool again while you continue to remember this markdown in your history.
+* `explanation_reference_generate_google_apps_script`: Use to help generate a Google Apps Script effectively.
+This tool returns the markdown including the titles and the hyperlinks for taking advantage of Google Apps Script.
+Your mission is as follows.
+### Mission
+1. Select several titles related to the goal for achieving by Google Apps Script from the returned markdown.
+2. Access the hyperlinks of your selected titles and retrieve the content from each link.
+3. Generate a Google Apps Script by understanding those contents.
+### Supplement
+- After you read it, you are not required to call this tool again while you continue to remember this markdown in your history.
+- If those contents were not useful, retrieve the useful contents by searching on StackOverflow.
+The search keywords are like "stackoverflow Google Apps Script {the special words related to the goal for achieving by Google Apps Script}"
 * `generate_description_on_google_drive`: Set a description to the file on Google Drive.
 Use this to generate the description of the file and set it to the file on Google Drive.
 * `generate_image_on_google_drive`: Use this to generate an image from an inputted prompt.
 The generated image is saved as a file on Google Drive.
 * `generate_presentation_with_google_slides`: Use this to create and generate a presentation using Google Slides.